lostella/libLBFGS/README.md

 [![Build Status](https://travis-ci.org/lostella/libLBFGS.svg)](https://travis-ci.org/lostella/libLBFGS)

 `libLBFGS` is a small piece of C code implementing all that it's needed to compute limited-memory BFGS (also known as L-BFGS) directions when minimizing smooth functions.

-Basically, it implements the functions to allocate a buffer for some vectors to be stored, to push pairs of vectors `(s, y)` into the buffer, and to compute matrix vector products with the resulting approximate inverse Hessian matrix.
+It implements the functions to allocate a FIFO buffer for some vectors to be stored, to push pairs of vectors `(s, y)` into the buffer, and to compute matrix vector products with the resulting approximate inverse Hessian matrix.

 For more information about the L-BFGS method, see:

+* J. Nocedal, "Updating quasi-Newton matrices with limited storage," in *Mathematics of Computation*, vol. 35, issue 151, pp. 773-782 (1980).
 * D. Liu, J. Nocedal, "On the limited memory BFGS method for large scale optimization," in *Mathematical Programming*, vol. 45, pp. 503-528 (1989).

 The header file `libLBFGS.h` exposes the following routines: